NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 }
 ```

-An in-line JSON-Mmap is automatically assumed to be associated with the concatenated
+An inline JSON-Mmap is automatically assumed to be associated with the concatenated
 JSON object immediately following the mmap table; the `start` record in
 all **locator vector** assumes the start of the referenced data buffer immediately
 follows the last signficant character of the JSON-Mmap (in the above case,
 the closing bracket `]`).

-When white-spaces are inserted between the JSON-Mmap and the following JSON object,
+When whitespaces are inserted between the JSON-Mmap and the following JSON object,
 such as new-lines `\n` or spaces, the length of such padded bytes must be considered
 in the `start` records.